Rep. Ilhan Omar, challengers spar over political style, campaign cash

 Omar also cited her endorsement Friday by DFL Gov. Tim Walz, citing it as an example of her strong support from community leaders in Minnesota.

 Omar, elected in 2018 with 78% of the vote, is an ally of powerful progressives like Sen. Bernie Sanders and Rep. Alexandria Ocasio-Cortez.
-She has championed ambitious proposals like Medicare for All, the Green New Deal, and eliminating rent and student loan debt.
+She has championed ambitious proposals such as Medicare for All, the Green New Deal, and eliminating rent and student loan debt.

 "I have done the work of building coalitions in the district, in Congress, to try to make sure that we have our voices implemented in every single piece of legislation that's introduced," Omar said.